eduadiez/PowersOfTau-SGX/README.md

     "OK"
     ```

-    If you don't get an __"OK"__ response you need to check the troubleshooting guide
+    If you don't get an __"OK"__ response please refer to the troubleshooting guide below.

 ## Generating a production ready contribution (HWMODE - 2^28 powers of tau )